chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/automate.md

 ![Chromatic running](/intro-to-storybook/chromatic-manual-storybook-console-log.png)

-With this one command, you've published your Storybook and triggered Chromatic to capture a visual snapshot of each story (using a cloud browser) and set it as the baseline.
+With this one command, you've published your Storybook and triggered Chromatic to capture an image snapshot of each story (in a standardized cloud browser) and set it as the baseline.

 Subsequent builds will generate new snapshots that are compared against existing baselines to detect UI changes.